-- A local authority-wide community consultation capturing women's experiences of domestic abuse during Covid-19 lockdown restrictions and their access points for specialist Domestic Abuse service support and information carried out by the Children Experiencing Domestic Abuse Recovery service. - Development of a West Dunbartonshire Distress Brief Intervention Associate Programme for young people aged 16 to 24 years (26 years for care experienced). - The expansion of the Scottish Families Affected by Drugs/Alcohol Young Person's Routes Project. - A comprehensive survey of secondary age children in West Dunbartonshire as part of a Planet Youth pilot. - Sustained improvement in waiting times for referral to treatment for Child and Adolescent Mental Health Services with 96% of children and young people starting treatment within 18 weeks at March 2022 and an average wait of 7 weeks.. - 83 people participating in Resilience Hub discussions regarding 'Healing Trauma and Connecting People through Community Arts' and 'The First 1001 Days'.
+- A local authority-wide community consultation capturing women's experiences of domestic abuse during Covid-19 lockdown restrictions and their access points for specialist Domestic Abuse service support and information carried out by the Children Experiencing Domestic Abuse Recovery service. - Development of a West Dunbartonshire Distress Brief Intervention Associate Programme for young people aged 16 to 24 years (26 years for care experienced). - The expansion of the Scottish Families Affected by Drugs/Alcohol Young Person's Routes Project. - A comprehensive survey of secondary age children in West Dunbartonshire as part of a Planet Youth pilot. - Sustained improvement in waiting times for referral to treatment for Child and Adolescent Mental Health Services. - 83 people participating in Resilience Hub discussions regarding 'Healing Trauma and Connecting People through Community Arts' and 'The First 1001 Days'.